luoluobuli/cse15l-lab-reports/Lab5/LabReport3.md

 In this example, I used `grep -h` to get all lines including the text "world" from all txt files in **plos** directory.
 It is useful when I want to know about the science articles about introducing about world topics and so I can view the information altogether.

 **Use -l as the option:**
-It displays list of a filenames that include the pattern of characters.
-It is useful when I only want to find the files that contain the keyword.
-For example, if I want to find the articles about New York within a bunch of newspapers, I can use this option to get the newspapers I need.
 ```
 $ grep -l "world" biomed/*.txt
 biomed/1471-2091-2-12.txt